gzhangx/3dGlider/teach.md

 // Definition: Converts a 2D shape into a 3D extruded solid
 //
 // Constructor: new ExtrudeGeometry(shapes, options)
-//   shapes  → Array of THREE.Shape (2D closed paths)
+//   shapes  â†’ Array of THREE.Shape (2D closed paths)
-//   options →
+//   options â†’
-//     depth: number          → How far to extrude
+//     depth: number          â†’ How far to extrude
-//     bevelEnabled: boolean  → Round the edges?
+//     bevelEnabled: boolean  â†’ Round the edges?
-//     steps: number          → Smoothness of extrusion
+//     steps: number          â†’ Smoothness of extrusion
 //
 // Output: THREE.BufferGeometry with:
 //   - Front face (original shape)